 What if I don’t wait for approval?

-Proceeding with an alteration or in-home business prior to obtaining written approval is prohibited by the covenants and is done at your own risk.
-Unless your alteration fell within the criteria under these guidelines for certain alterations not requiring an application, your property would be in violation of the covenants.
-Another resident or the RAC could make the RHAC aware of this violation.
+Proceeding with an alteration or in-home business prior to obtaining written approval is prohibited by the Covenants and is done at your own risk.
+Unless your alteration fell within the criteria under these guidelines for certain alterations not requiring an application, your property would be in violation of the Covenants.
+Another resident could make the RHAC aware of this violation.
 You could then face the cost of removing or modifying the alteration/in-home business to comply with the RHAC’s decision.
 A Covenant violation could ultimately impair your ability to sell the property.
 In considering applications, the RHAC will not be influenced for or against the application if work is commenced prior to approval, so residents are strongly urged not to undertake construction or operation in advance.
 Prospective purchasers should check with the current owner, the village office, and the RHAC to see if all alterations on a property have RHAC approval.

 What if I have a complaint?